DueViktor/MiscellaneousMusings/Learning-DBT/LearnDBT.md

 - When executing "dbt run" the models are created in the target database.
 - Specify a file to build with "dbt run --select <model_name>"
 - Modularity: dbt allows you to build models that depend on other models.
 This is called ref.
+- `dbt build` executes both dbt run and dbt test at the same time, so nothing is build that have underlying failing tests.